-6) Genetic Analysis Service
+7) Genetic Analysis Service

-In this service, genetic samples provided by subscribers to the service are analyzed and the personal genetic information resulting from the analysis is stored within the Yahoo Japan Group under extremely tight security conditions.
-However, if for some reason an information leak or some other problem were to occur, credibility of the Yahoo Japan Group could deteriorate and legal disputes for damage compensation could arise.
+In this service, genetic samples provided by subscribers to the service are analyzed and the genetic information resulting from the analysis stored within the Yahoo Japan Group under extremely tight security conditions.
+However, if for some reason an information leak or some other problem were to occur, confidence in the Yahoo Japan Group could drop and legal claims for damage compensation could arise.

-9. Corporate Governance

-1) Corporate Governance System
+9. Corporate Governance Corporate Governance System

-a.
 Inadequate internal controls could affect business operations or result in higher operating expenses.

 The Yahoo Japan Group has implemented stricter controls and operational standards to prevent or reduce the recurrence of problems related to improper employee conduct or human operational error.
 In April 2006, the Company established the Internal Audit Office as an independent organization under the direct supervision of the President.
-The Internal Audit Office works to ensure effective and efficient business activities, accurate financial reporting, and full legal compliance, as well as further strengthen appropriate corporate governance.
+The Internal Audit Office works to ensure effective and efficient business activities, accurate financial reporting, and full legal compliance, as well as maintain appropriate corporate governance.
 Despite these efforts, problems related to business management and control issues could arise in the future.
 Moreover, increased costs stemming from efforts to improve internal control could negatively affect the Yahoo Japan Group's earnings.

-2. Notes to Summary Information

-(1) Changes in significant subsidiaries during the period
+- 2. Notes to Summary Information - (1) Changes in significant subsidiaries during the period